yy04022/PhotoManager/src/main/java/Readme.txt

     We are using the function from Date class, date.isBefore and date.isAfter

 !Do Not clear any data in "user.ser" - This might read file error which lead non functioning loadpage;!
--You can clear the "album.ser"- since the photo might not load because the filepath contained serialized ImagePath from my laptop that does not match yours and this could not be manually changed on the ser file.
+-You can clear the "album.ser"- filepath could not be manually changed on the ser file.
 -You can only clear the "album.ser" and "tag.ser";
 Do not touch the ser file, because they are seralized.